DanntheKING/Fall2020_CSC403_Project/README.md

 2.)
 I placed the heart on the map so the player can walk over the heart to gain health points 3.)
 I made the heart worth 5 health points

+> Sprint 2
+1.)
+Added more hearts to the game to give player more hp in one round 2.)
+Added armor to the game so the player can have more resistance while fighting the enemies 3.)
+Made the characters dissappear when the enenies HP=0